Step By Step Guide to Creating a Free Downloads Library

 Alright…so I haven’t TOTALLY fixed the problem for you, but your inbox will look a TAD better tomorrow! 🙂 Originally, the way I had my emails set up, was a separate email trail for each opt-in I have on the blog.
 (If you don’t know what an opt-in is, or my process for creating one…check out this post!)

-That meant, if you wanted more than just one of my fabulous freebies…you might be receiving a shit ton of emails.
+That meant, if you wanted more than just one of my fabulous freebies…you might be receiving a crap ton of emails.
 I SWEAR…I don’t want to spam you!!
-SO, I spent ALL DAY fixing it…and now, every free download Uncork Your Dork offers is an a library with ONE sign up!
+SO, I spent ALL DAY fixing it…and now, every free download Uncork Your Dork offers is a library with ONE sign up!
 WOOOT!!!